 GAC’s Minister of International Development leads on policy development, with support from the Deputy Minister of International Development

 With guidance from the Prime Minister’s Office, Global Affairs Canada’s (GAC) Minister of International Development takes the overall lead on development policy for education.
 The Deputy Minister of International Development manages GAC’s development policy units and budget allocation.
 Within GAC, there are several relevant offices for education development policy.
 The directorate for Global Issues and Development, led by an Assistant Deputy Minister, is key to education policy and funding and has several offices that work on education.
 Two important divisions are:

 - The Social Development Division, which provides strategic advice on education policy and other issues related to social development, including through the Education, Child Protection, and Gender Equality unit.

 - The International Humanitarian Assistance Division, which is involved in efforts at the nexus between humanitarian assistance and education.

-In addition, the Strategic Policy branch within GAC provides cross-agency strategic policy advice on development issues related to education.
-The four geographic branches (Americas; Asia Pacific; Europe, Middle-East and Maghreb; sub-Saharan Africa) manage country programs and develop strategic plans with support for particular issues from the Global Issues and Development Branch.
+In addition, the Strategic Policy Directorate within GAC provides cross-agency strategic policy advice on development issues related to education.
+The four geographic branches (Americas; Asia Pacific; Europe, Middle East, and the Maghreb; and sub-Saharan Africa, meaning the countries of Eastern, Western, Central, and Southern Africa, according to the African Union’s designation) manage country programs and develop strategic plans with support for issues from the Global Issues and Development Branch.